ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Install the IBM Hardware Security Module (HSM) Client Software
 {: #install-the-ibm-hardware-security-module-hsm-client-software}

 In this step, Citrix VPX will be installed with the software and utilities required to interact with the HSM.

-**NOTE:** Steps one and two in this procedure are optional and only needed if the safenet directory and the files or sub-folders in it are missing in the `/var` path.
+Steps one and two in this procedure are optional and only needed if the safenet directory and the files or sub-folders in it are missing in the `/var` path.
 These resources are necessary for VPX to be installed with the client software and allow it to run the utilities associated with the HSM software.
+{: note}

 Find the credentials to access the NetScaler CLI listed in the Control Portal under **Devices > Device List > Expand VPX name**.